The climate science translation guide

 ~~

 This work forms part of my forthcoming book The Transition Timeline, produced in partnership with the Transition Network, and set for publication in March 2009 and available now, published by Green Books.
-It uses the understanding outlined here to examine the wider context of climate change and peak oil, discuss the options facing our communities and consider the cultural stories which underlie our choices.
+It uses the understanding outlined here to examine the wider context of climate change and fossil fuel depletion, discuss the options facing our communities and consider the cultural stories which underlie our choices.

 Climate change with scientific realism - Climate Science Translation Guide